Search the GHTC website

 TB

-Development of a new drug for highly drug-resistant tuberculosis (TB), which is part of a combination regimen that has reduced treatment time from up to two years to six months while dramatically improving outcomes.
+Development of a new drug for drug-resistant tuberculosis (TB), pretomanid, which is part of a regimen that has dramatically improved treatment outcomes and reduced treatment time and could lead to global cost savings of $740 million annually.

 NTDs